 International Sámi Film Institute can give fast track grants for the development and production of Sámi film projects in any genre.
 You can apply fast track to smaller projects with a small budget.

-Other Indigenous production companies and film makers can be eligible for a fast track grant from ISFI if the project is of specific importance or artistic value.
+Other indigenous production companies may receive Fast track grants from ISFI if the project has a significant meaning or artistic value.

-In order to be entitled to receive a grant from the ISFI, the applicant and their project must meet the general requirements for grants and also the special terms and conditions applying to the specific project.
-ISFI makes an overall assessment of the project on the basis of the project’s artistic impression and the obligations in accordance with these guidelines.
+In order to receive a grant from ISFI, the applicant and project must fulfil ISFI’s application criteria and ISFI makes an overall assessment of the project on the basis of the project’s artistic quality and the criteria set by these regulations.

 A specific, discretionary assessment by the ISFI will determine whether a project has met ISFI’s grant requirements.

 The Fast track grant is intended for smaller project with a low budget.
 The applicant can apply for a maximum of NOK 100 000 for the project.

 The Fast track grant is usually disbursed in two parts; 75% is paid when the grant recipient has accepted the conditions of the grant in writing, and 25% is paid after the project report for the grant has been approved by ISFI.

 If ISFI provides further support to the project, the Fast track grant is considered part of the overall grant.